zogzog/cubicweb/doc/book/en/devrepo/datamodel/definition.rst

 Here are the current rules:

-1. permission to add/update entity and its attributes are checked:
+1. permission to add/update entity and its attributes are checked on commit

-   - on commit if the entity has been added

-   - in an 'after_update_entity' hook if the entity has been updated.
-If it fails at this time, it will be retried on commit (hence you get the permission if you have it just after the modification or *at* commit time)

 2. permission to delete an entity is checked in 'before_delete_entity' hook